AI experimentation

 Figma Make

-Ive explored how Figma Make can be utilised to recreate prototypes and making them feel ‘current’.
+Ive explored how Figma Make can be utilised to recreate prototypes and making them feel ‘live’.

-By feeding in flat designs from my work on the Economist Espresso App, I was able to prompt it to fetch current news from The Economist website and summarise it into shortform articles.
+By feeding in flat designs from my work on the Economist Espresso App, I was able to prompt it to populate current news from The Economist website and summarise the content to fit as daily short form articles but still read as if written in the same journalistic style.
+The new quiz feature was also contextual based on todays news articles.
+Using AI also brought the reading habits/leaderboard stats page to life with more realistic content.

 Claude Figma MCP